StinkyDubeau/hogs-api/README.md

 npm start
 ```

-For development (server will restart when changes made to the code):
+For development (server will restart when changes made to the code. requires nodemon `sudo npm i -g nodemon`):

 ```
-npm i nodemon
 npm run dev
 ```